-Three Remaining Abu Sayyaf Terrorists in Bohol Now On Survival Mode, No Longer A Threat
+Three Remaining Abu Sayyaf Terrorists In Bohol Now On Survival Mode, No Longer A Threat

 — Victoria Tulad (@victoriatulad) April 27, 2017

 With this, the military also asked the public to stop spreading rumors and false information to avoid any panic.
 Officials also denied reports of more Abu Sayyaf members coming to Central Philippines to rescue the remaining members.
 It can be recalled, however, that a female cop, identified as Supt.
-Maria Cristina Nobleza, was caught and now detained after a failed attempt to rescue the remaining members.
+Maria Cristina Nobleza, was caught and is now detained after a failed attempt to rescue the remaining members.

 At the height of the military crackdown of the Abu Sayyaf in Bohol, a black Nissan Navara pickup, which Nobleza was in, drove past a checkpoint which prompted a car chase on April 22.
 The hideout of remaining members was then discovered 150 meters away from where the car was stopped.
-A local Muslim convert, Joselito Melloria, acted as a leader and guide after the death of the group’s leader Muammar Askali also known as Abu Rami on April 11.
-Melloria was killed later on and three more unidentified Abu Sayyaf members.
+A local Muslim convert, Joselito Melloria, acted as a leader and guide after the death of the group’s leader, Muammar Askali, also known as Abu Rami on April 11.
+Melloria was killed later on with three more unidentified Abu Sayyaf members.

 LOOK: Supt.
 Maria Cristina Nobleza was arrested with a suspected member of Abu Sayyaf in Bohol. | via @amitalegaspi pic.twitter.com/VzLWASlPXt